-While most people are aware of the benefits of bees and other pollinators, a lot of other types of insects are beneficial in our gardens.
-Many of these beneficial insects can help control pest insect populations in your landscape.
+While most people are aware of the benefits of bees and other pollinators, a lot of other types of insects are beneficial in our gardens by helping to control pest insect populations in your landscape.
 These insects, or natural enemies, can be broken up into two different groups, predators and parasitoids.

 Predatory insects will feed on many different types of garden pests.
 Predatory insects include lady beetles, praying mantids, assassin bugs, lacewings, wasps, and syrphid flies.
 Depending on the insect, the larva, adults, or both stages can be predators.
 Here are few examples of some of the predatory insects you may find in your landscape.